Matty Daly

-Matthew Paul Daly (born 10 March 2001) is an English professional footballer who plays as an attacking midfielder for side Hartlepool United.
+Matthew Paul Daly (born 10 March 2001) is an English professional footballer who plays as an attacking midfielder for National League North side Morecambe.

 Daly began his senior career with Huddersfield, becoming their youngest Premier League player at age 18 in 2019.
 After struggling to break into the first team, he was loaned to Hartlepool United in August 2021.
 He had a successful loan with them, but was recalled in January 2022.
 Later that month, he went back out on loan, this time to Bradford City.
 His loan was cut short by injury however.
 He was then loaned to Harrogate Town in August 2022.
 He had a productive loan with them, but was released by Huddersfield at the end of the 2022–23 season.
 Harrogate then signed him as a free agent in May 2023.

 Early life

 Daly was born in Stockport, and attended Reddish Vale Technology College.
 He began with Oldham Athletic at the age of eight.
 He later joined the Everton of Everton at the under-11 level.
 He signed a new deal with Everton in 2014, and was also named as under-13 Player of the Year.
 He signed for Huddersfield Town in September 2015.